EAST ASIAN STUDIES PROGRAM

 - Questions about Chinese should be addressed to the Chinese language coordinator, Prof. Xiaomiao Zhu.
 Questions about Japanese should be addressed to the Japanese language coordinator, Prof. Etsuko Takahashi.
 Questions about Korean should be addressed to Prof. Hyejoo Back.

 - Please note that intermediate-level competence is not automatically satisfied by completion of second-year Korean because of the nonintensive nature of our courses.
 Please contact the chair if you have questions.

 - The Mansfield Freeman Prize was established in 1975 by Mansfield Freeman, class of 1916.
 It is awarded annually to a senior who has demonstrated overall excellence in East Asian studies and has contributed to improving the quality of our program.

 - P.L.
 Kellam Prize, in memory of Priscilla L. Kellam, Class of 1983, by her husband and parents.
-Awarded annually to a senior woman, who has majored in East Asian studies and has traveled or plans to travel to China and who has distinguished herself in her studies at Wasleyan.
+Awarded annually to a senior woman who has majored in East Asian studies and has traveled or plans to travel to China and who has distinguished herself in her studies at Wesleyan.

 Student fellowships.
 The East Asian Studies Program offers up to two student fellowships each year.
 To be eligible, applicants must be writing a senior thesis for honors in East Asian studies.
-The fellowship provides shared office space at the Mansfield Freeman Center for East Asian studies (FEAS), which is accessible at any time throughout the academic year, including weekends, evenings, and during academic breaks.
+The fellowship provides shared office space at the Mansfield Freeman Center for East Asian Studies (FEAS) that is accessible at any time throughout the academic year, including weekends, evenings, and during academic breaks.
 Fellows also have after-hours access to the center’s reference library, enjoy use of the center’s printer for printing the final copy of their thesis, and have abundant opportunities for interaction with center faculty and staff.